About Ron

 Senator Ron Latz

 Ron’s dedicated public service and work experience has served the community for decades.
 His roots run deep in Senate District 46 as well as in elected office.
 He grew up in Golden Valley, attended Hopkins Public Schools and has served on multiple community boards, from the St. Louis Park Community Education Advisory Council and the Metropolitan Interfaith Council on Affordable Housing to the Anti-Defamation League’s National Commission and Civil Rights Committee.
-Today, Ron resides in St. Louis Park with his wife, Julia Shmidov Latz, and their three children.

 After Ron received his law degree from Harvard University, he moved back to the district and began work as an Assistant Attorney General in the Public Safety and Human Services Divisions under Minnesota Attorney General Hubert Humphrey III.
 Today, Ron practices law in his own firm and represents individuals primarily in employment law and criminal defense matters.

-Ron’s community service runs deep as well.
 He has served on many boards, including:

 • American Cancer Society (Hennepin Unit, and State Advocacy Chair)